aspose-imaging/Aspose.Imaging-Micro-Apps/README.md

 - Various merge layouts are supported (horizontal, vertical, grid);

-- Various image adjustements are supported (to biggest image, to smallest image or without adjustement);
+- Various image adjustments are supported (to the biggest image, to the smallest image, or without adjustment);

-- Resultuing image may be limited by width, height;
+- Resulting image may be limited by width, height;

-- Setting of margin size and background coror are supported;
+- Setting of margin size and background color are supported;

-- ApplicationAspose.Imaging Image merge application may be used via command line or consumed by your C# code via .NET7 compatible API.
+- Aspose.Imaging Image merge application may be used via the command line or consumed by your C# code via.NET7 compatible API.

 ### Licensing

-Algthough Aspose.Imaging Image merge application is free, Aspose.Imaging .NET is licensed as usually, so you may reuse you reuse your license via application or evaluate the application using Aspose.Imaging .NET in trial mode.
+Although Aspose.Imaging Image merge application is free, Aspose.Imaging .NET is licensed as usual, so you may reuse you reuse your license via application or evaluate the application using Aspose.Imaging .NET in trial mode.

 ### System Requirements
-- .NET7 or higher compatible OS;
+-.NET7 or higher compatible OS;
-- Aspose.Imaging Image merge application installed.
+-Aspose.Imaging Image Merge application installed.

 ### Installation